 You are sometimes referred to a specialist gynaecologist if you have an abnormal pap smear.
-Anju is an experienced Colposcopcopist and has additional certification required to perform a colposcopy and manage and treat abnormal cervical changes.
+Anju is an experienced colposcopist.
+She has additional certification required to perform a colposcopy, manage and treat abnormal cervical changes.
 Anju is a member of Australian Society for Colposcopy and Cervical Pathology and participates in the CQUIP, the colposcopy quality and certification program in Australia.

 Information for you